-Labor Day is a U.S. national holiday held the first Monday every September, meaning this year it falls on September 4th.
+Labor Day is a U.S. national holiday held on the first Monday of every September, meaning this year it falls on September 4th.

 Aside from shopping or barbecuing, Labor Day is without rituals.
 For the most part, the day merely marks the last weekend of summer and the start of school.
 However, the day was originally intended for something altogether different.
-The holiday’s purpose and meaning extends beyond an end-of-summer celebration; it was created as a means to unify union workers and reduce work time.
+The holiday’s purpose and meaning extend beyond an end-of-summer celebration; it was created to unify union workers and reduce work time.

 History of Labor Day

 In the 1830s, the average manufacturing worker put in 70-hour weeks.
-Though the 70-hour workweek was reduced in 1890, workers still put in long hours, totaling 60-hours per week.
-Instead of working 9 or 10 hours seven days a week, union organizers focused on getting 8-hour work days on six days a week.
+Though the 70-hour workweek was reduced in 1890, workers still put in long hours, totaling 60 hours per week.
+Instead of working 9 or 10 hours seven days a week, union organizers focused on getting 8-hour work days for six days a week.
 They also wanted to get workers more days off, such as the Labor Day holiday.

 Celebrate the Meaning of Labor Day